Canon 200D vs Sony A99

 - More heavily discounted: Has been around for much longer (launched in September 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the A99 comes out slightly ahead of the 200D (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A99 is the clear winner of the contest (16 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 200D vs Sony A99